WEDDINGS AT SAINT PATRICK PARISH

 If either the bride or the groom has at any time contracted marriage in the Catholic Church, or gone through any form of marriage outside the Catholic Church, this information must be discussed with the priest or deacon at the initial meeting.

-The church building may also be reserved for the wedding rehearsal.
-To arrange for wedding rehearsal, speak with the priest or decon who is preparing you for marriage.
+The church building may also be reserved for the wedding rehearsal, which is usually held the evening before the wedding.
+To arrange for wedding rehearsal, couples communicate with Mrs. Jannette Bloise in our parish office.

 After the wedding has been scheduled with the priest or deacon, couples need to contact the parishes at which they were baptized and/or confirmed, to obtain the records of those sacraments.
 When requesting baptismal certificates from Catholic parishes, couples need to request “the long form for marriage, with notations.”
 Sacramental records must be mailed from the parish directly to the priest or deacon at St. Patrick’s – not to the couple.
-If a person was baptized or confirmed at St. Patrick’s or Sacred Heart Parish, we have those sacramental records in our archives.
+If a person was baptized or confirmed at St. Patrick’s, we have those sacramental records in our archives.

 A marriage between two Catholics is normally celebrated within a Mass.
 If a couple has questions about this, they discuss them with the priest or deacon.